blockbridge/blockbridge-kb/guide/proxmox/index.md

 You can enumerate volumes stored in a storage pool using the GUI, `pvesm`, and `pvesh` tools.

 {% include tip.html content="Blockbridge is shared storage.
-The contents of a storage pool can be enumerated from any node in your Proxmox Cluster." %}
+You can enumerate the contents of a storage pool from any node in your Proxmox Cluster." %}

 ### GUI

 To generate a list of all volumes in a storage pool, we recommend `Folder View`.
 To see devices connected to a specific virtual machine, select the VM from the primary navigation plane.
-Then, select `Hardware`.
+Then select `Hardware`.

-To see a list of all device in the storage pool, select a storage pool from the Storage folder in the primary navigation plane: all nodes have a consistent view of storage.
-Then, select VM Disks.
+To see a list of all devices in the storage pool, select a storage pool from the Storage folder in the primary navigation plane (all nodes have a consistent view of storage.)
+Then select VM Disks.

 ### PVESM